imamrb/leetcoder/README.md

 The downloaded submissions will be saved to your current directory.

-Caveat: You will need to provide the leetcode cookie every time since the stored configuration will be lost when you exit from the container.
+**Caveat:** You will need to provide the leetcode cookie every time since the stored configuration will be lost when you exit from the container.

+## Why this exist

+Initially, I built a simple script to backup my submissions as I did not find anything similar written in Ruby.
+Later decided to release this as a gem since it might be useful for others.
+Also it was fun to built something for own use with Ruby. <3

+If you find this useful, give it a star.
+Feel free to create an issue if something doesn't work for you.

 ## Author